sergey-serebryakov/eigen-blis/README.md

 Eigen historically supported only Intel's MKL library to delegate some of its computations to a highly optimzied ans specialzied for a particular hardware code.
 However, starting from version 3.3 Eigen can delegate these computations to any library implementing BLAS API (see [this](http://eigen.tuxfamily.org/dox-devel/TopicUsingBlasLapack.html) page for details)).

 There are many libraries providing BLAS interface.
 From my experience, I found [BLIS](https://github.com/flame/blis) to be very convinient and fast.
-This project aims at demonstrating that a particular operation - general matrix-matrix multiplication (xgemm) - can be accelerated by allowing Eigen to delegate it to a BLAS library (BLIS version 0.1.8 in this particular case).
+I wanted to see if there would be any performance benefits from integrating Eigen and BLAS library in terms of simple test - single general matrix matrix multiplication (xgemm).

 ### Using Eigen with BLAS library
 In order to take advantage of a hardware-optimized linear algebra library, Eigen requires that a macro EIGEN_USE_BLAS is defined before including Eigen headers
 ```c